-Roger K. Quillen ’80 has been re-elected chairman and managing partner of Fisher & Phillips LLP.
-Quillen has served in the position since 1999 at the Atlanta-based labor and employment law firm.
-Quillen’s practice involves litigation covering a wide range of employment discrimination issues, employee welfare benefit plans, the Railway Labor Act, and issues arising before the National Labor Relations Board and the Equal Employment Opportunity Commission.
-Quillen was also named in the 2011 edition of Best Lawyers in America.
+Roger K. Quillen ’80 has been selected for inclusion in The Best Lawyers in America 2011.
+Quillen is a partner in the Atlanta office of Fisher & Phillips LLP.
+He is the managing partner and chairman of the management committee.
+His practice involves litigation covering a wide range of employment discrimination issues, employee welfare benefit plans, the Railway Labor Act and issues arising before the National Labor Relations Board and the Equal Employment Opportunity Commission.
+His special emphasis is in federal appellate litigation.

 Michael E. Flowers ’79 has been appointed Columbus city executive of Keith B. Key (KBK) Enterprises, a real estate development firm with work in several cities in Ohio, Pittsburgh, New Orleans, New York City, Chicago, and Washington, D.C.
 Flowers will lead and manage the growth of KBK Enterprises in Columbus and surrounding communities.
 Flowers will also retain his title of chief legal officer and the responsibility for the nationwide legal matters of KBK Enterprises.

 Douglas Morgan ’82 in June received the Columbus Bar Association’s Community Service Award.
 The award was presented in recognition of his contribution of time and effort in service to the Central Ohio community and to the legal profession.
 Morgan is a partner in Hahn Loeser’s Columbus office.

 David M. McCarty ’92 was named in the 2011 edition of Best Lawyers in the area of workers' compensation law.
 McCarty is a director at Kegler, Brown, Hill and Ritter.